tbal999/slideshow/README.md

-# slideshow
+# vslideshow
-a (vertically scrolling) slideshow webapp using simple markdown
+A (vertically scrolling) slideshow webapp using simple markdown language

 1) First create a text file called 'slideshow' in the same folder as this app.
 2) Follow these markdown instructions: